[updated 2017] Ringside Steakhouse has been closed, extensively remodeled and now reopened. I thought it was time to go back and update my review.

 The total cost of an average meal for two, consisting of two cocktails, two Caesars, two steaks, two sides and two glasses of wine priced in the center of the wine list, is $168, $64 cheaper than El Gaucho for a similar meal.
 Is El Gaucho worth the difference?
 That depends on what you are looking for.
 If I just want a good steak dinner at a ‘reasonable’ price, I’d go to Ringside.
 The overall score is a B.

-One note: if you want to experience Ringside without the higher prices, try the “Steakhouse Supper Special”, which runs daily between opening and 5:45pm, or after 9:00pm.
-You can select between soup or salad, prime rib, filet mignon, chicken, or seafood over pasta, and a dessert for $35.00.
+One note: if you want to experience Ringside without the higher prices, try the “Steakhouse Supper Special”, which runs daily.
+It costs $40 before 6 pm or $50 after 6 pm.
+You can select between soup or salad, prime rib, filet mignon, chicken, or seafood over pasta, and a dessert for $40.00.

 This is the summary of a group of four steakhouse reviews.
 You can see the: